-I would not consider myself an obsessive type of person, but the one thing I have very strict rules about is having all my tax information prepared and to the accountant by the 7th July.
+I would not consider myself an obsessive type of person, but the one thing I have very strict rules about is having all my tax information prepared and to the accountant by the 7th of July.

-‘But why?’ you may ask!
-The fact is that the longer you delay, the harder it is to get started, and the harder it is to find all of your information.
-In addition, it is often too late after the 30th of June to correct any accidental errors such as paying from an incorrect account or forgetting to pay an account.
+But why, you may ask!
+The fact is that the longer you delay the harder it is get started, and the harder it is to find all your information.
+In addition, it is often too late after the 30th of June, to correct any accidental errors such as paying from an incorrect account or forgetting to pay an account.

 The government has pretty much removed most esoteric options to reduce tax.
-Now is the time to discuss with your accountant if there are any tax optimization options you should consider for the next financial year.
+Now is the time to discuss with your accountant, if there are any tax optimization options you should consider for the next financial year.

-In addition, there are many phone apps that allow you to take photos and keep records of all your purchases.
+In addition, there are many phone apps that allow you to photo and keep records of all your purchases.
 The good ones will categorize the expenses and have everything ready for the end of the year.
-Two popular apps are Pocketbook Easy Budget Planner and MoneyBrilliant.
+Two popular apps are Pocketbook and Money Brilliant.
 If you search the app stores you are sure to find something to meet your needs and price.
 If you plan to go down this path next financial year, now is the time to start your research.

 My accountant is perfectly happy having all my tax information prepared using Excel Workbooks.
 For me, this is my preferred method of keeping my financial records.
 It is quite easy to download all your banking and credit card transactions and categorize them accordingly.
 Once you have made your templates, you can reuse them each year and it costs you nothing.

-The joy of having your tax records completed by the first week in July is that your accountant will most likely have it completed very quickly.
+The joy of having your tax records completed by the first week in July, is that your accountant will most likely have it completed very quickly.
 Any tax refund occurs within two weeks after your tax return being submitted.
 If you owe tax, your accountant can delay submission.
-This will give you time to save for your outstanding tax due and set in place procedures so you don’t have a repeat episode in twelve months’ time.
+This will give you time to save for your outstanding tax due and set in place procedures, so you don’t have a repeat episode in twelve months’ time.

 Financial Mappers is a good place to start preparing for better wealth management over the coming years.
-You can plan, back test and seek advice from either your accountant or financial adviser using one of the many Reports.
+You can plan, backtest and seek advice from either your accountant or financial adviser using one of the many Reports.